Altona Refinery

-The Altona Refinery is an oil refinery in Altona North, Victoria, Australia, operated by ExxonMobil.
+The Altona Refinery was an oil refinery in Altona North, Victoria, Australia, operated by ExxonMobil.
 The refinery is located next to Kororoit Creek which is not navigable.
 Ships unload at a pier on Point Gellibrand in nearby Williamstown.

 Its output was 14.5 million litres of refined oil products each day.
 Employing 350 staff (in 2019), it was the smallest refinery in Australia, but also one of the oldest.
 The facility stopped refining fuel in 2020, and switched to a fuel importing and distribution network.

 History

 The Altona Refinery construction commenced in 1946 and was completed in 1954.
 It was constructed by Braun Transworld Corporation for Standard Vacuum Oil Company.
 The refinery was upgraded in 2004 to comply with new national fuel standards.
 By 2005 the refinery was struggling with cutbacks and less demand seeing the facility struggling to survive.
 There has been some talk of its closure since at least 2014, due to competition from other refineries in Asia.
 However demand grew and in 2016 production had increased, and the facility was not only being fully utilised, but a $20 million investment saw one of the existing crude oil units get a pre-distillation stage added, enabling the growth of its production of premium products.
 Demand dropped during the COVID-19 pandemic, and output was decreased.